Polytoria/Docs/docs/objects/effects/Particles.md

 ---
 title: Particles
 description: Particles are objects, that spawn and render particles in the world.
-icon: polytoria/Unknown
+icon: polytoria/Particles
 ---

 # Particles

-:polytoria-Unknown: Particles are objects, that spawn and render particles in the world.
+:polytoria-Particles: Particles are objects, that spawn and render particles in the world.

 {{ inherits("DynamicInstance") }}